juxor/afaq/markdown/secJ5.md

 influence of banks and finance capital within society as mutualism ensures that working people have a viable alternative to such parasites.

- These ideas have had a long history within the socialist movement, originating in Britain in the early 19th century when Robert Owen and other Socialists raised the idea of labour notes and labour-exchanges as both a means of improving working class conditions within capitalism and of reforming capitalism into a society of confederated, self-governing communities.
-Such _"Equitable Labour Exchanges"_ were _"founded at London and Birmingham in 1832"_ with _"Labour notes and the exchange of small products."_ [E. P.
-Thompson, **The Making of the English Working Class**, p.
+These ideas have a long history within the socialist movement, originating in Britain in the early 19th century when Robert Owen and other Socialists raised the idea of labour notes and labour-exchanges as both a means of improving working class conditions within capitalism and of reforming capitalism into a society of confederated, self-governing communities.
+Such _"Equitable Labour Exchanges"_ were _"founded at London and Birmingham in 1832"_ with _"Labour notes and the exchange of small products."_ [E. P. Thompson, **The Making of the English Working Class**, p.
 870] Apparently independently of these attempts in Britain at what would later be called mutualism, Proudhon arrived at the same ideas decades later in France: _"The People's Bank quite simply embodies the financial and economic aspects of the principle of modern democracy, that is, the sovereignty of the People, and of the republican motto, 'Liberty, Equality, Fraternity.'"_ [**Selected Writings of P-J Proudhon**, p.
 75] Similarly, in the USA (partly as a result of Joshua Warren's activities, who got the idea from Robert Owen) there was extensive discussion on labour notes, exchanges and free credit as a means of protecting workers from the evils of capitalism and ensuring their independence and